2112udayan/Monitoring-tool-for-Carpentries-Incubator/README.md

     Run all cells at once or 'Shift+Enter' to run the individual cell.

  6. List of Notebook files to analyse the each stage of tool development.

-    - Setup_API.ipynb ---Run this file to authenticate before running the code of any other notebook file.

     - Data_Retrieval.ipynb--- contain functions to retrieve consolidated data of parameters such as commit data , open pull request data , open issues data , list of labels, life cycle stage of each repositories as an individual file in json format.The commit_user_details() function used in this file for the commit user data